Mena House Hotel

 The Churchill Suite at the Mena House pays tribute to this story.

-During the First World War, an Austrian officer was caught naked chasing a woman
+During the First World War, an Australian officer was caught naked chasing a

-through the hotel corridors.
-In his defense, he quoted an Austrian army
+woman through the hotel corridors.
+In his defense, he quoted an Australian army

 regulation which stated that an officer may wear any costume appropriate to the